 Ronald J. Daniels has served as the 14th president of Johns Hopkins University since 2009.
-Under his leadership, Johns Hopkins continues its preeminence in education, patient care, and innovative discovery, receiving more competitively allocated federal research funding than any other university in the country for more than 38 years.
+Under his leadership, Johns Hopkins continues its preeminence in education, patient care, and innovative discovery, and has received more competitively allocated federal research funding than any other university in the country for more than 38 years.

 Daniels’ focus on interdisciplinary collaboration has produced a series of transformative initiatives aimed at addressing some of society’s most commanding challenges, from realizing the promise of precision medicine to responding to the needs of 21st-century cities.
 With support from alumnus Michael Bloomberg, Daniels initiated the Bloomberg Distinguished Professors program to recruit 50 scholars from across the globe to hold joint appointments in two or more divisions of the university.
-Daniels also led the creation of several other ambitious, multidisciplinary initiatives, spanning divisions and institutions, including the Stavros Niarchos Foundation Agora Institute, which aims to strengthen civic engagement and encourage robust dialogue among all citizens; the Henry A. Kissinger Center for Global Affairs; the Malone Center for Engineering in Healthcare; the William H. Miller Department of Philosophy; the SNF Parkway Theatre; and the Bloomberg American Health Initiative.
+Daniels also led the creation of several other ambitious, multidisciplinary initiatives, including the Stavros Niarchos Foundation Agora Institute, which aims to strengthen civic engagement and encourage robust dialogue among all citizens; the Henry A. Kissinger Center for Global Affairs; the William H. Miller Department of Philosophy; and the Bloomberg American Health Initiative.

-Long a champion of reducing barriers to participation in higher education by students from diverse and lower socio-economic backgrounds, Daniels committed the university at his installation to enhancing its financial aid program and to becoming need blind.
-During his presidency, the university has succeeded, year over year, in welcoming a diverse and high-achieving undergraduate study body, now ranked third in the academic strength of its entering class according to US News and World Report.
+Long a champion of reducing barriers to participation in higher education by students from diverse and lower socioeconomic backgrounds, Daniels committed the university at his installation to enhancing its financial aid program and becoming need-blind.
+A landmark gift of $1.8 billion for student financial aid from alumnus Michael Bloomberg has now made Hopkins permanently need-blind and no-loan.
+During his presidency, the university has succeeded, year after year, in welcoming a diverse and high-achieving undergraduate study body, now ranked second in the selectivity of its entering class according to U.S. News & World Report.

-Daniels also has strengthened the quality of graduate education at Johns Hopkins, ushering in a series of reforms to PhD education including the creation of a PhD innovation fund, systematic collection and public dissemination of data on PhD program performance, and the creation of the first universitywide board charged with evaluating and supporting PhD education.
+Daniels also has strengthened the quality of graduate education at Johns Hopkins, ushering in a series of reforms to PhD education: from the creation of a PhD innovation fund, to systematic collection and public dissemination of data on PhD program performance, to the creation of the first universitywide board charged with evaluating and supporting PhD education.

 A law and economics scholar, Daniels is the author or co-author of seven books and dozens of scholarly articles on the intersections of law, economics, development, and public policy in areas such as corporate and securities law, social and economic regulation, and the role of law and legal institutions in promoting third-world development.
 His recent writing has focused on the constraints facing young investigators in American life-science research, the opportunities for anchor institutions to support local economic growth, the significance of the humanities in education and society, the governance of public and private universities, and the role of the research university in liberal democracy.
-He chaired a Congressionally-mandated National Academies of Sciences commission whose 2018 final report addressed the challenges confronting post-doctoral students and young faculty members in the life sciences.
-He also spearheaded the establishment of the Coalition for Next Generation Life Science, a consortium of more than 20 universities and research institutions committed to collecting and publicly disseminating data on the education, training, and placement of students and postdoctoral researchers in the life sciences.
+He chaired a congressionally mandated National Academies of Sciences, Engineering, and Medicine commission whose 2018 final report addressed the challenges confronting postdoctoral students and young faculty members in the life sciences.

 Daniels is a fellow of the American Academy of Arts & Sciences and the American Philosophical Society.
-He received the Carnegie Corporation’s Academic Leadership Award in 2015 and was named as a member of the Order of Canada in 2016.
+He received a Carnegie Corporation of New York Academic Leadership Award in 2015 and was named a member of the Order of Canada in 2016.
 Before coming to Johns Hopkins, he was provost and professor of law at the University of Pennsylvania and dean and James M. Tory Professor of Law at the University of Toronto.